 A small dark coloured species with yellow legs, the front pair with double rows of strong black spines below the femora and tibia.
 The dark ground colour of the thorax and abdomen shines through the thin dusting which is only dense and grey on a fairly broad central stripe on the thoracic dorsum.
 Terminalia of both sexes undusted and shining black.
-Wing length: \bigcirc 3.2 - 3.5 - 3.9 mm (4); \bigcirc 3.8 - 3.8 - 3.8 mm (2).
+Wing length: 3.3 - 3.5 - 3.9 mm(4); 2.3 - 3.7 - 3.8 mm(3).

 This is a wetland species which can be swept from sedges and grasses.
 Widespread.
 Irwin (1975) and Speight (1983) record it from Ireland.
-According to Smith (1989) it is associated with meadowsweet (Filipendula) which, I think, stems from Yerbury (1900) who records sweeping it frequently from this plant in Herefordshire and speculates that the larvae feeds in the stalk.
+It has been recorded from 48 hectads in total and from 15 since 1990.
+Distribution map.
+According to Smith (1989) it is associated with meadowsweet (Filipendula) which, I think, stems from Yerbury (1900) who mentions sweeping it frequently from this plant in Herefordshire and speculates that the larvae feeds in the stalk.
 This is N. flavicorne of Collin, 1958, but there has been considerable confusion in the nomenclature between this species and the next.